pillingeducation/TAD-r-weekly-training/week-02.5-data-wrangling-part2/README.md

     travel time to each airport.

-    *(Optional join on the actual names of the data airports using left\_join and the data-set `airports`)*
+    *(Optional join on the actual names of the data airports using left\_join and the dataset `airports`)*

-    5.2 Use either `group_by` and `summarise()` or `count()` to see how many flights where delayed?
+    5.2 Use either `group_by` and `summarise()` or `count()` to see how many flights were delayed in departure?

     5.3 Use either `group_by` and `summarise()` or `count()` to see how many flights where long haul?

-    5.4 Add a new column to the data set that says how many flights were delayed for each airport?
-Which airport had the most delays in the data-set?
+    5.4 Add a new column to the data set that says how many flights departure was delayed for each airport?
+Which airport had the most delays in departure the data-set?

     5.5 Which airline had the most flights depart from JFK?
 (Many ways to do this)